dgsob/Reinforcement-Learning-RSS/README.md

-## Repo to keep track of my RL progression during MT7051-VT25 course and beyond
+## Repo to keep track of RL progress during MT7051-VT25 course and beyond

-### Theory concepts that I feel comfortable talking about after the course (except for those marked with "requires more readings"):
+### Theory concepts that I feel comfortable talking about after the course (except for those marked with "requires more reading"):
 - MDPs
 - DP as idealized ($p(s',r | s,a)$ is entirely known) foundation for more practical methods
 - model-free vs. model-based